Engaging Your Audience

 Preview what's to follow—your points, your approach, or the type of content.

-Gear your treatment of content to your listeners' knowledge, experience, and interests
+Gear your content to your listeners' knowledge, experience, and interests

-Use language and verbal devices that are clear to the ear
+Use language that is clear to the ear

 Design an effective conclusion